Tech-Support/Peripeteia/readme.md

 * add consistant regexes
 	* allow fights with people, including when you steal
 	* test if peoples items get left when they die
-	* allow stealing when no one alive owns a shop
 	* make "take" work for stealing